-We can survive without food for a couple of days, but without water?
+We can survive without food for a couple of days, but can we without water?
 Every single cell in the body needs water for their survival.
 We have learnt a lot about water in the school.
-Is there really anything more to know about drinking water?
+Is there anything more to know about drinking water?

 In general, drinking adequate amount of water improves metabolism, flush out toxins and waste products from the body.
 It promotes stamina by preventing dehydration, maintaining the moisture of the cells, particularly enhancing a healthy glowing skin!
-It thins the blood and hence, lowers the risks of a heart attack, prevent colon cancer, bladder cancer and, breast cancer.
+It thins the blood and hence, lowers the risks of a heart attack.
+Most importantly it can prevent colon cancer, bladder cancer and, breast cancer and other types of cancer particularly because water is an essential factor in maintaining proper metabolism.

 However, if you are suffering from burning sensations, hot flushes, very high appetite, eczema or other skin diseases, alcoholism, mainly Pitta and Rakta [blood] ailments, it is highly recommended to ask your Ayurvedic physician before consuming Ushnodaka.